 I still didn’t know how to paint correctly and had to follow the guide on how to do it.
 It was great, so that’s why I decided to start with this project.

-After finishing the T-62 model, I still did not feel safe to start the great adventure that the Tiger tank 3D printing model supposed.
+After finishing the T-62 model, I still did not feel safe to start the great adventure that the Tiger tank 3D model for printing supposed.

-One of the models offered on Gambody marketplace and which I liked the most was the Merkava tank.
+One of the models offered on Gambody marketplace and which I liked the most was the Merkava tank 3D model.

-So Merkava was the next project I chose to do.
+So Merkava tank 3D model was the next project I chose to do.

-3. Where do you display your Tiger Tank, T-62 and Merkava tanks?
+3. Where do you display your 3D printed Tiger Tank, T-62 and Merkava tanks?

 It is a good question.
 All the models I 3D printed are large.
-I scaled some of them to be even larger than the original files.
+I scaled some of them to be even larger than the original tank 3D model STL files.
 With the years of 3D printing, I begin to fall short of the space where to display everything.

 Luckily, I have a store copivalles.es.
-So I decided to exhibit some of the printed models due to lack of space at home.
+So I decided to exhibit some of the 3D printed tank models there due to lack of space at home.

 It made many customers interested in 3D printing to the point that it is now a store service.
 I do not want to create false expectations for anyone.
 These printed and painted tanks are not meant for sale since making them took so many hours of dedication and love.